zenecture/neuroflow/README.md

   - <a href="http://www.znctr.com/blog/artificial-neural-networks">znctr.com/blog/artificial-neural-networks</a>

 Seeing code examples is also a good way to get started.
 You may have a look at the playground for some basic inspiration.

-If you want to use Neural Nets in your project, you can expect a journey full of fun and experiments.
+Neural Nets bring a lot of joy in your project, a journey full of fun and experiments.

 # Construction of a Net